 A second Jean Cocteau quote to live by

 Mindful of another Cocteau quote, “See your disappointments as good fortune,” I chose to see missing the Wedding Chapel as a good thing, because the other mistake I made, and continuously do so in France, is to want lunch at 3 p.m., and then the restaurants I really want to eat at, like the fabulous friendly Petit Port, has closed until dinnertime.

-So, by having to go back to Menton a second time to see the Wedding Chapel and by making sure to get hungry before 2 p.m., I got to eat lunch at Petit Port.
+So, by having to go back to Menton a second time to see the Wedding Chapel and on my second trip to Menton I made sure to get hungry before 2 p.m., I got to eat lunch at Petit Port.

 Restaurants in Menton

 I love a restaurant where you can put yourself in the hands of the owner (not literally, obviously).
-Gabby, the owner of Petit Port, suggested one of the restaurant’s specialties, courgette flowers (sort of like a drumstick-shaped zucchini) stuffed with a red millet, fish and potato mix, lightly deep fried – lighter than any tempura – and served with salad and edible flowers (I assume they were edible because I ate them and didn’t die.)
+Gabby, the owner of Petit Port, suggested one of the restaurant’s specialties, courgette flowers (sort of like a drumstick-shaped zucchini).
+Stuffed with red millet, fish and potato, they came lightly deep fried – lighter than any tempura – and were served with salad and edible flowers.

 The meal at Petit Port was exquisite and so far, it’s been my favourite meal of this South of France trip.
 Well, except maybe for the beef tartare at the Carlton Hotel in Cannes.
 Petit Port is located at 4 rue du Jonquier.
 Tel: +33 4 93 35 82 62.

-(If you stay overnight or have more than one day in Menton, however, you could try both.)
+If you stay overnight or have more than one day in Menton, however, I recommend trying both.

 Menton Old Town

 After you’ve eaten you’ll want to wander around (this means up) the medieval Old Town.